 E&L China 2018 Advisory Board

-The below experts are working hard to put together a programme that will provide all attendees with a knowledgeable and valuable experience.
 The members bring together years of knowledge and experience from working across the supply chain.

 Baiba Cabovska currently is a Senior Manager in Chemical Materials Business Operations for Waters Technologies based in Milford, MA.
 She is responsible for customer collaborations and addressing customer needs in materials characterization with a special focus on extractables and migration testing.